wang2262/rophelper/README.md

 Supports x86_64 ELF

-Install ropper:
+### Install ropper
 https://github.com/sashs/Ropper

-Usage:
+### Usage
-./ROPHelper
+Run tool: ./ROPHelper

 Enter file path as prompted.

-Enter syscall function name, or "list" to display syscall table.
+Enter a syscall function name, or "list" to display syscall table.

 Enter values for each parameter, one value at a time.

-After the file path prompt, you may use command "quit" to exit the tool.
+After the file path prompt, you may use command "quit" anytime to exit the tool.